 Target Newer Markets

 Although it may seem millennials (those born between 1981 and 1996) and Generation Z (1997 and onward) have their eyes overly glued to screens, research shows that’s simply not the case.
 Sixty-two percent of millennials said they visited a store based on information they received in the mail, which is more frequent than Gen Xers or Baby Boomers.
 In addition, 75 percent of survey respondents said getting mail made them feel special.
-Studies have similarly shown Gen Z “values print channel experiences,” according to Target Marketing magazine.
+Studies have similarly shown Gen Z “values print channel experiences."
 On top of the generation intentionally putting their phones away and unplugging, 83 percent look to newspapers and 34 percent turn to magazines for trusted information, showing they find print to be a credible source.

 Engage the Customer at Their Life Stage